Q. What do our villa classifications mean?

-As well as directions to the property, arrival instructions contain essential information such as how to access your accommodation, shop opening hours and representatives' contact details.
-Please ensure that you do not travel without this document.
+As well as directions to the property, arrival instructions contain essential information such as how to access your accommodation, transfer drop off points, Sunday opening hours for local shops and representatives' contact details.

 Q. What is Advance Passenger Information (API)?